exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 It ranges from 10-50 early to 100-500 at the end of the theory.

 Check [the sim](https://exponential-developers.github.io/sim-3.0/) for more accurate results.
+Check out the [MF Quick Purchase Tester](https://drive.google.com/drive/folders/1xOpJepkZZVpuk0QEnIVt3ejquGKR09co) for variable checks mid-publication.

 ##### When to reset the particle